Verified July 2026 · Cited to primary sources

 Mechanism

-A copper-binding tripeptide that stimulates collagen and elastin synthesis, activates fibroblasts, and supports wound repair — its strongest evidence is topical, on skin.
+A copper-binding tripeptide that stimulates collagen and elastin synthesis, activates fibroblasts, and supports wound repair.
+Its strongest evidence is topical, on skin.

 Also known as